ethereum/devp2p/caps/eth.md

 set, the requester asks for the cell at that index from every blob of all transactions specified by the list of txhash.

-A node should either set 4 bits (with probability $1–p$) or 64 bits (with probability $p$) in the cells field.
+A node should either set at most 4 bits (with probability $1–p$) or exactly 64 bits (with probability $p$) in the cells field.
 This mechanism prevents a greedy peer from abusing bandwidth and encourages collective fetch.

 ### Cells (0x13)